henkyprayoga/BusDriverToolbox/README.md

 * SPI
 * I2C

-**To shift up a gear** – *BusDriver* supports MATLAB code generation capabilities to get your products real more quickly within a single tool chain. *BusDriver* is your powerfull companion driving you from rapid prototyping to series product development in no time.
+**Shift up a gear** – *BusDriver* supports MATLAB code generation capabilities to get your products real more quickly within a single tool chain. *BusDriver* is your powerfull companion driving you from rapid prototyping to series product development in no time.

-**NEXT STOP: Licence Terms** – *BusDriver* is released under commercial and [GNU GPL v.2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) open source licenses.
+**Ticket Check** – *BusDriver* is released under commercial and [GNU GPL v.2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) open source licenses.
 Once your project becomes commercialised GPLv2 licensing dictates that you need to either open your source fully or purchase a commercial license.
 DspKitchen offer commercial licenses without any GPL restrictions.
 [Contact us for pricing](https://github.com/dspKitchen).

-## Geeting Started
+**NEXT STOP: Geeting Started** – Prepare for the *BusDriver* Toolbox

 1. Start up MATLAB (Recommended is R2016a, but older versions will probably work fine)
 2. Downlaod and install the *BusDriver* Toolbox from within MATLAB